haskellfoundation/error-message-index/README.md

   * We should identify specific improvements to the messaging
   * We will reach out to and work collaboratively with tool developers
   * We should document and help improve understanding of the error messaging
+* For tools that use error message codes:
+  * We describe the messages and how to interpret them in the Haskell Message Index (see below)

 As a result, this repo may include code that demonstrates the errors we wish to improve, as well as code and material to render documentation relevant to explaining each error and the possible situations the error relates to.